speeters-chem/git_course_parallel_school/README.md

 **EX.1: Single Dev**
 ====================

-In this exercise you try the basic git command, how to set multiple remote repos and how manage branches workflow.
+In this exercise we learn the basic git commands, how to set-up multiple remote repos and how to manage branches workflow.

 EX.1.1 : BASIC COMMAND
 -----------------------